bgdogan/readurl/README.md

 # readurl
-Read URL function using CURL that supports custom headers, cookies, browser agent, authentication.
+Read URL PHP function using CURL that supports custom headers, cookies, browser agent, authentication.

 You can POST/GET (and DELETE) any URL resource with this ReadURL function.